<function>

 Vector{Number} <: Vector{Any}

-Types that add parameters like T are called parametric types.
-In the example above, they allow us to distinguish between a concrete type like Vector{Any} and a set of concrete types Vector{T} where T <: Any, where the latter encompasses Vector{Int64}, Vector{Float64}, Vector{String}, etc.
+are called parametric types.
+In the example above, these types allow us to distinguish between a concrete type like Vector{Any}

 # all the statements below are `true`